josephdsbr/serverless-lambda-s3/readme.md

 </h1>

 <p align="center">
     This project minifies images to be used in production.
-It uses a Lambda Function from AWS S3 Service to dispatch the minify function when a new image is created.
+It uses a Lambda Function from AWS Service to dispatch the minify function when a new image is created in S3.
 </p>

 ## Development